 IRP and the Social Finance FundThe Government of Canada has announced a $755 million Social Finance Fund to support innovative solutions to social challenges.
 Community Foundations of Canada (CFC) is a partner on the Investment Readiness Program which helps allocate funds from the government of Canada to provide social enterprises leading edge preparedness for the Social Finance Fund.
 Community foundations in Hamilton, London and Niagara are partnering as the conduit for the funding allocated in this geographic area.

-The first round of applications to CFC’s program opens in January 8, 2020 and runs to February 10, 2020.
+The second round of applications to CFC’s program opens in September 8, 2020 and runs to October 9, 2020.